Ydre Municipality: Trolls, jättar and Christianization

 There are various tales of jättar and trolls opposing the spread of Christianity in Ydre.
 Likely church building followed a tradition that "the king" should begin the building, and then the local populace finish it.
 This was later codified in Östgötalagen.
-It is not known when the first churches around the lake were built, for comparison the church in nearby Tidersrum was built in 1300 and Leonhard Fredrik Rääf assert the church in Sund was built in the 12th century.
+It is not known when the first churches around the lake were built.
+For comparison, the church in nearby Tidersrum was built in 1300, and Leonhard Fredrik Rääf asserts that the church in Sund was built in the 12th century.

 Reformation and wars

 As Nils Dacke's and his army advanced north through Ydre in 1542, local priests from Sund and Asby, and the populace in general, welcomed the rebellion as they were rejected church reforms imposed on them by Gustav Vasa.
 In particular, the priest of Sund and Norra Vi preached uprising.
 However local aristocrat Måns Johansson Natt och Dag who owned the manor of Ringshult sided with the king despite having a troublesome relation to him.
 He was put in charge of an army to suppress the rebellion.
 As Dacke's troops continued their advance north reaching as far as Mjölby the area around lake Sommen was spared from war.
 Skirmishes did occur near Kisa, tens of kilometers northeast of Sommen.
 Unrest in Ydre continued well after the death of Dacke and ended only after Gustav Vasa sent a force of 400 men to pacify the hundred.

 Despite earlier defense of Catholicism at the Uppsala Synod in 1593 church representatives from Ydre voted to adopt the Lutheran creed.